 In this case, the Claimant had alleged that one of the members of the Opposition Division was not impartial, but the Director refused to recompose the Chamber.

-Section 22.1.
-Independence of officials of EPO first instance bodies
+Independence of officers of the first instance bodies of the EPO

 The Grand Chamber notes that (point 2 of the reasons) theA24 (1) CBE73 provides for impartiality for the members of the boards of appeal and the Grand Chamber, but not explicitly for the staff of the bodies of first instance such as: